darrenjs/wampcc/README.md

 Here is what programming with **wampcc** looks like:

-**Establishing a wamp session**
+**Establishing a WAMP session**

-Before a wamp session can be established, a `tcp_socket` has to be created and connected to a wamp server.
+Before a WAMP session can be established, a `tcp_socket` has to be created and connected to a WAMP router / dealer server.

-Once the connected socket is available, the `wamp_session` object is constructed and an attempt is made to logon to a wamp realm.
+Once the connected socket is available, the `wamp_session` object is constructed and an attempt is made to logon to a realm.

 All **wampcc** objects make use of a shared `kernel` object, which provides the internal threads and socket IO.